groundh0g/groundh0g.github.io/_posts/moreoncode/2015-02-18-old-dog-new-tricks.md

 pagename: blog
 date: 2015-02-18 05:30:00 CDT
 ---
-{% include JB/setup %}

 > Next chapter of my life starts late March.
 Joining @thoughtworks #Atlanta team.
+>
-25 in the industry, but I'll be a newbie again.
+> 25 years in the industry, but I'll be a newbie again.
 Can't wait!
+>
 > -- @groundh0g

 The last 25 years have been a wild ride.
 I’ve both worked for big name companies and played the role of a big fish in small ponds.
 That time has afforded me the opportunity to work across the nation as I developed my skills, and to return to my Montgomery roots once I started adding rug rats to the mix.